Eating Old School at Coletta’s Restaurant

-Walking into the original Coletta’s Italian Restaurant on South Parkway is like walking back in time (or, onto the set of a mob movie).
+Walking into the original Coletta’s Italian Restaurant on South Parkway is like walking back in time, or maybe on to the set of a mob movie, in a good way.

-I went for lunch today and sat in the grotto room.
+I went for lunch to the South Parkway location and sat in the grotto room.
 The blue room is my favorite part of the building.
-There are statues, terra cotta roof tiles, girl group songs playing softly on the speakers and plenty of “star light” (small single lights in the ceiling).
+There are statues, terra cotta roof tiles, girl group songs playing softly on the speakers and plenty of “star light”—small single lights in the ceiling.
 I’m convinced that there’s a part of heaven that looks just like it.

 If imitation grottos aren’t your thing, try the Elvis-themed party room or the brick-walled bar.

 Coletta’s has one of the best lunch specials in town.
 For less than ten dollars, you get a big salad and your choice of a 6″ one-topping pizza, lasagna or spaghetti.
 I usually get mine with a glass filled with half sweet tea, half lemonade to drink.
 I had a ham pizza for lunch today, and I’m so full of delicious goodness that I could fall asleep at my desk.